mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 })
 {% endprism %}

-So far so good.
-We have a beautiful carousel of filters.
-But nothing happens when you click on them!
+So far so good!
+We now have a beautiful carousel of filters.
+But nothing happens when you tap on one of them.

 That's a sub-optimal user experience.
-Fortunately, it's one that can be fixed with **more code**.
+Fortunately, it's one that can be improved by **writing more code**.

 ## Selecting a Filter

 When a user taps a filter, we want to do two things:

-1. Scroll that filter into the center of the viewport
+1. Scroll that particular filter into the center of the viewport
 2. Apply that filter to the `<photo-preview>` component so that we can see what the filter actually does to the photo

-We'll start by adding an `@click` directive to each carousel item.
-When clicked, we'll call the `selectFilter` function to handle the tasks above.
+We can begin by adding an `@click` directive to each carousel item inside the `v-for` loop.
+When clicked, we'll call our component's `selectFilter` function to handle the aforementioned tasks.

 {% prism markup %}
 <div class="tc dib mr3 filter"